awersli99/bardcore/README.md

 - Some strings are displayed incorrectly in the GUI
 - There is no option to go straight back to the title screen on death
+- You can break blocks as if it was creative mode when spectating

 *This mod may not be compatible with other mods and may have slight issues with texture packs.*
 *Also most likely won't work on multiplayer servers.*